 A blog is typically the centerpiece for inbound marketing.
-For recruiting, the marketing team may work to create a careers page on the company website that has links to job postings, collateral and photos.
+For recruiting, the marketing team may work to create a career page on the company website that has links to job postings, collateral and photos.
 Here is what my team built:

-3. Develop digital properties, similar to demand gen social
+3. Develop digital properties, similar to demand generation

-Recruiting has a series of digital properties that are relevant to the target persona, just like Facebook and Twitter for demand generation.
+Recruiting involves digital properties that are relevant to the target persona, just like Facebook and Twitter are relevant for acquiring leads.
 In the case of startup recruiting, you may be focusing more on Angellist and Glassdoor.
 Each of these channels need to be monitored and have content posted on them regularly to engage the audience.

 4. Build supporting collateral

-Recruiting needs collateral, too.
+Recruiting also needs collateral.
 This may be an ebook about the company’s culture, a slide deck of the mission and vision or a history book about how the company got started.
 Marketing should work closely with HR / recruiting to identify what collateral can be helpful for the recruiting process and support creating it.

 5. Define funnel stages to leverage content

 Recruiting is a funnel, just like building a pipeline of MQLs.
 At each stage of the funnel, your recruiting team may want to engage recruits with specific messaging and collateral.
 Marketing should support the activity with advice, automation and collateral.

 6. Consider a robust inbound content strategy

-Depending on the type of candidate you are recruiting and the volume at which you are doing so, it could make sense to start a culture blog where the team produces content about what it is like to work at the company.
-This content can be incredibly supportive at various stages of the recruiting funnel.
+Depending on the type of candidate you are recruiting and the volume at which you are doing so, it could make sense to start a culture blog.
+This is where the team produces content about what it is like to work at the company, which can be incredibly supportive at various stages of the recruiting funnel.

-Recruiting at a startup is everyone’s responsibility.
+Recruiting for a startup is everyone’s responsibility.
 This post outlines a few areas where marketing can support the company’s recruiting initiatives.
-Each team is different, so marketing’s involvement may of course vary from startup to startup.
+Each team is different, so marketing’s involvement may vary from startup to startup.